Report COVID symptoms

 - SARS-CoV-2 is the virus that causes COVID-19, the disease.

-- People are most contagious when most symptomatic (sickest). • Spread may be possible
+- People are most contagious when most symptomatic (sickest). • Spread may also be possible

 when a person touches a contaminated object and then touches their own mouth, nose,

-- Might be possible for people to spread before symptoms occur, but less likely.
+- It is possible for people to spread COVID-19 before symptoms occur, but this is less

 - Symptoms typically appear 2 to 14 days after exposure (usually 5 days).

-- Symptoms include fever, cough, or shortness of breath; occasionally sore throat, diarrhea,
+- Symptoms include fever/chills, cough, shortness of breath/difficulty breathing, fatigue,

 - Older adults and people with preexisting conditions are most at risk for severe illness.

-• Fatality rates estimated at 2.5-3% overall, primarily in older adults and people
+• Fatality rates are estimated at 2.5-3% overall, primarily in older adults and people

 with pre-existing medical conditions.

-- The fatality rate in people with no other medical conditions is <1%.
+- The fatality rate in people under 65 years old and with no other medical conditions

 Prevention of spread (applies to ANY viral illness)